ukmadlz/docs/docs/cli/telemetry.md

 # Telemetry and Crash Reporting

-CloudQuery collects anonymized usage statistics and crash reports about how the software is used.
+CloudQuery collects anonymized usage statistics and crash reports.
 Crash reports help us iron out any issues.

 ## What is Stored